Eluinhost/TeamspeakAuth/docs/GRUNT.md

 `grunt clean:skins_cache` - Cleans the cache of all skins

-`grunt clean:container_cache` - Cleans the project container.
-Use this if you make any changes to the config.yml file

 `grunt clean:routing_cache` - Cleans the project routes.
 Use this if you make any changes to the routes.yml file

 ### Install